mhilbrunner/swade-sundries/README.md

 Adds a button to the top of the gear tab to sort the inventory alphabetically.

+### Inventory search

+Adds a search filter field to the top of the gear tab.

 ## Roll Reminders

 Reminders allow Active Effects to add custom text to the roll dialog depending on roll type,